DW0322/Skill-Development/README.md

 ## Projects Included 📂
 Here are some types of projects you might find:
-- wishTotal.py -> simple web scraper to add up the total cost of an amazon wishlist.
+- **wishTotal.py** -> A simple web scraper to add up the total cost of an Amazon wishlist.
+  - **Used**: `requests` library for HTTP requests, `BeautifulSoup` for parsing HTML, list processing, and basic string manipulation.
+  - **Learned**: Web scraping techniques, handling HTTP requests and responses, parsing HTML data, and extracting specific elements from a webpage using BeautifulSoup.

+- **matrix_calc** -> Implements basic matrix operations (addition, subtraction, multiplication) with example matrices for testing.
+  - **Used**: Lists, nested loops, basic math operations.
+  - **Learned**: Matrix manipulation, handling nested data structures, and implementing matrix multiplication from scratch.

 ## How to Use 🚀
 Feel free to explore the repository!